Inguinal Hernia Surgery in Hyderabad

 - When a hernia is strangulated, it means that the twisting of the intestines has caused a blockage of the blood vessels leading to the rotting of the intestine.
 This is a life threatening emergency which has to be operated on immediately.

 What are the Treatment options for an Inguinal Hernia?

 The hernia is a weakness or defect in the muscle through with intestines protrude out.
 Hence there is no medical treatment for it.
 All hernias need surgery.

 How long can one wait before getting treatment?

 A hernia is a potentially troublesome problem.
 Meaning, the contents can suddenly get blocked or twisted making it an emergency situation.
 Hence all hernias need treatment at the earliest before complications happen.
 The results of treatment are excellent if done in an elective setting before complications happen.
 The same is not true for the emergency repair of hernias.
 Hence when one is detected to have a hernia, one should get it treated at the earliest.

 Hernias classically used to be treated by an open operation where a skin incision is made in the groin and the hernia repaired.
 This usually entails a week’s rest and return to work after two weeks.

 In recent times the majority of the hernias are treated laparoscopically, thereby avoiding a big cut.
-The patient is discharged the next day and is fit to resume normal activities of life from the second day itself.
+With laparoscopic hernia surgery the patient is discharged the next day and is fit to resume normal activities of life from the second day itself.
 The pain is minimal, and most people are back at the office by a week.
 This modality of laparoscopic hernia repair has made the entire treatment of hernia more patient-friendly and acceptable.
 It is best done by a skilled laparoscopic surgeon well versed in all advanced laparoscopic procedures.